domix/graalvm-talk-4-jvmmx-january-2019/00-install.md

 # SDK

-My personal and preferred way to install any Java distribution and GraalVM is with SDKManager.
+My personal and preferred way to install any `Java` distribution and `GraalVM` is with `SDKManager`.

 ## Install SDK